tomgenoni/token-flow-demo/README.md

 1. A [Tokens Studio Pro](https://tokens.studio/#pricing-2) account.
 This is the Figma plugin where we’ll manage the design tokens.
 2. Create a GitHub [Personal Access Token](https://github.com/settings/tokens) with at least `read:packages` and `write:packages` permissions.
 See [About permissions for GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/about-permissions-for-github-packages#about-scopes-and-permissions-for-package-registries) for more.
 You'll need token for the next step and step 2 in "Tokens Studio setup" section below.
-3. Add the Personal Access Token to your personal `~/.npmrc` file with `//npm.pkg.github.com/:_authToken=TOKEN`.
+3. Add the Personal Access Token to your local `~/.npmrc` file with `//npm.pkg.github.com/:_authToken=TOKEN`.
 See ["Authenticating with a personal access token"](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token).
 4. In the `package.json` make sure a `publishConfig` entry is present according to the [GitHub Packages instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).

 ## Steps